Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 👉 Best Area For Tourists | ✨ Best Historic Golden Hotels: Table Mountain Inn • The Golden Hotel • The Silk Pincushion

-Downtown Golden has lots to do, with shops, restaurants, and bars within easy walking distance.
-You’ll be near the iconic Coors Brewery, the Golden History Museum, and the Colorado School of Mines.
-Clear Creek is also nearby, which features walking paths and a whitewater park for tubing, kayaking, and paddle boarding.
+You’ll also be near the iconic Coors Brewery, the Golden History Museum, and the Colorado School of Mines.
+Clear Creek is nearby, too, which features walking paths and a whitewater park for tubing, kayaking, and paddle boarding.

 - Lots of great restaurants and bars